South Cerney: Tourism and recreation

 The village lies within the Cotswold Water Park, an area made up of over 140 lakes, mostly formed by gravel extraction.
 Many of the lakes are now used for leisure activities including fishing and sailing.
 South Cerney Sailing Club is in the Cotswold Water Park.

 The village is home to the South Cerney Outdoor Education Centre, which was created in 1971 by Gloucestershire County Council as a non-profit organisation to promote outdoor learning and provide low-cost outdoor activities for young people.

 The annual Street Fair and Duck Race is a local festival held over the weekend of the second May bank holiday.
 The Street Fair was started by All Hallows church over 30 years ago and since then it has grown and developed into a major event.
 It supports the work of the church, provides opportunities for local organisations and raises funds for charities.

 The village is home to Beaver, Cubs and Scouts, meeting on Thursday evenings, and Guides who meet on Tuesday evenings, all at The Jim Denley Scout Headquarters in Berkeley Close.
 The Brownie Pack meet in the village hall in School Lane on Wednesdays from 5:45-7:00pm.

 Wayside Cross

 A medieval Wayside Cross (Grade II Listed building) sits at the junction of High Street and Silver Street.
 It has an old shaft, base & steps in a new cross.
 It was the place for pilgrims to stop and pray for good luck on their journey.
-Probably used as the focus for market traders to vend there produce as well.
+Probably used as the focus for market traders to vend their produce as well.
 There is a cut OS benchmark on the base representing 90.2 m Above Seas Level.